bridgecrew-perf6/deployments-service/rest-api/readme.md

 ## Concepts and general comments

+General guideline - Fastify and json-schema are new to me.
+I don't think that I capitalized on them the most elegantly, but my attempt was to isolate features from technologies, and features/technologies from one another.
+This approach will hopefuly prove good when improving the codebase (when learning more about those tools) and modifying/implementing features.

+### Models seperation

+I Chose to differentiate between different models for the (seemingly) same concepts.
+Meaning, If we take the ```Image``` model for example, we have multiple definitions for it

+1. Type definition - Used throughout the system
+1. Schema for the routes (json-schema)
+1. Schema for mongoose

+Those are not the same, Their similiarity is coincidential and is not a DRY violation, but a following of the Single Responsibility Principle.

+To prove the point, we can tell in the code that Mongo related code is only at ```mongo-repository```.
+Json serialization/validation only exists in the routers (Except some that are used by multiple routes so are externalized).

+From an architecture pov, the ```Image``` type model the core domain, json-schema's Schema and mongoose's schemas are supportive and are implementation details.

 ### Route Schemas

 The schemas are defined close to usage (an owner in some sense).